aquamatt/rpienv/docs/source/components/power_monitoring.rst

 Init script
 -----------

-To keep the power tool running you need to install an init script.
-Run `install_init_script.py` in the code directory to do so.
-The power monitor will now start on boot.
+To keep the power tool running you need to install an init script:

+* Symlink `/usr/local/rpienv` to the directory containing your virtualenv
+* Symlink `/usr/local/rpienv/rpienv` to the `src` directory
+* Run `install_init_script.py` from the source code directory

+The power monitor will now start on boot and can be managed with `/etc/init.d/power`.